 I have suffered from depression on and off throughout my life.
 To help me learn to cope with it, I have often sought help from licensed therapists and done research by reading books and articles.
 This is something I would highly recommend to anyone.
-I have also loved learning about depression and how the brain works.
+I have also loved learning about depression tips to overcome it.
+I love to figure out how the brain works.
 It has helped me to keep my depression at bay the minute I start recognizing its first symptoms.

 Over the years, I have found that there are many strategies to help us avoid falling back into depression.